andrewheadricke/meshproxy-go/README.md

 On some devices like RAK, establishing a serial connection appears to disable the bluetooth.
 So if you use this tool you may not be able to connect via bluetooth.
 Power cycle the node to allow bluetooth again.

-Websocket support is not fully complete.
-It will send all packets to the websocket, but only WantConfigId is currently supported going to the radio.
+Websockets can currently only send WantConfigId and ToRadio_Packet data to the device.
+This is enough to request the node list and send messages.